-SEO experts believe that the new shift in how Google recognizes the nofollow attribute is a hint that it may become part of the ranking signals in the near future.
+SEO experts believe that the new shift in how Google recognizes the no follow link is a hint that it may become part of the ranking signals in the near future.

-This sentiment is corroborated with the fact that more and more websites prefer the nofollow attribute to dofollow.
+This sentiment is corroborated with the fact that more and more websites prefer the no follow link to dofollow.

 Key Takeaways for SEOs and Site Owners from the new announcement

 Google is on a never-ending onslaught against websites that indulge in link schemes and other paid link building practices.

 The new attributes are tailor-made to help websites avert manual penalties.
 Google wants all paid links on a site to have either the attribute “sponsored” or “nofollow” as these two will pass ranking signals only based on the content context of the link.

 2. No need to change the existing attributes

 It’s obvious that most of the outbound links on your website have the no follow link attribute.